 You should set this value to the minimum reasonable time required to complete the authentication.
 For example, if you are sending an email, 10 minutes might be reasonable.
 The time allowed for suspending authentication must be the same or less than the maximum duration for the tree.

-To configure these timeouts, in the AM console, go to Configure > Authentication > Core Attributes > Trees.
+To configure these timeouts, in the AM admin UI, go to Configure > Authentication > Core Attributes > Trees.
 For more information about the properties, see Trees.

 You can enable suspended authentication in your custom nodes.
-For more information, see "The Action Interface".
+For more information, see Action interface.